Mubelotix/tewta/README.md

 ## Design

-P2pnet is like a traditional social network, except user profiles are not stored on a centralized server (nor on federated servers).
+Tewta is like a traditional social network, except user profiles are not stored on a centralized server (nor on federated servers).
 Instead, each user distributes his own profile and helps distribute the profile of his friends.
 Thus, following someone does not only mean subscribing to their actions but also means that you publicly support their content and participate in its broadcasting.
 As on Twitter, users will see content from people they follow, content their friends like, reply and share.